tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/常见问题/iOS 常见问题_intl_en.md

-### What should I do if `DeviceToken` is not returned occasionally for registration in the development environment of iOS 13?
+### What should I do if `DeviceToken` is not returned occasionally or the `APNs request token failed` error is reported during registration in the iOS development environment?
 This problem is caused by instability of APNs.
 You can fix it in the following ways:
 1. Insert a SIM card into the phone and use the 4G network.
 2. Uninstall and reinstall the application, restart the application, or shut down and restart the phone.
 3. Use a package for the production environment.
-4. Use another iPhone on iOS 13.
+4. Use another iPhone on iOS.

 ### How do I expand the testing scope on iOS if the number of testing devices is limited?